sherlock-audit/2023-10-perennial-judging/README.md

 Resolved as a side effect of: https://github.com/equilibria-xyz/perennial-v2/pull/165.
 (Deprecation of the `Liquidate` action from the `MultiInvoker`)

+**panprog**

+Mitigation Review:

+Fixed.
+Calculation of previousMagnitude and closable is no longer necessary as there is no liquidation action in MultiInvoker anymore.

 # Issue M-12: interfaceFee Incorrectly converted  uint40 when stored

 Source: https://github.com/sherlock-audit/2023-10-perennial-judging/issues/43